Safarveisi/cd-with-argocd/README.md

-# CI/CD pipeline using GitHub actions and ArgoCD
+# CI/CD pipeline using GitHub Actions and Argocd